Preparing Citizen Scholars

 If you have any questions or problems with the application process, please call 662-915-7294 or email honors@olemiss.edu.
 You may also contact our Coordinator of Recruitment and Admissions, Ms. Timera Rodgers, at tdrodger@olemiss.edu.

-The Sally McDonnell Barksdale Honors College at the University of Mississippi invites students who did not enter the SMBHC as a freshman to join through the Honors Scholars Program.
+The Sally McDonnell Barksdale Honors College at the University of Mississippi invites students who did not enter the College as freshmen to join through the Honors Scholars Program.
 This program welcomes both transfer and current UM students.
-Through the Honors Scholars Program, students will become involved in research in their majors, take honors courses, and contribute to the larger society through community action.
+Through the Honors Scholars Program, students will become involved in research in their majors, take Honors courses, and contribute to the larger society through community action.

 Admission Requirements

-- A minimum of a 3.50 undergraduate GPA
+- A minimum of a 3.50 overall GPA (combined UM resident and transfer GPA)

 - At least 45 earned college credit hours